yadavsidd/NovaForge/README.md

 ## 🔗 Connect to Blockchain (Deploy Contracts)

-To enable real on-chain functionality (Minting, Buying, Listing), you must deploy your own smart contracts and connect them to the frontend.
+To enable real on-chain functionality (Minting, Buying, Listing, Auctions), you must deploy your own smart contracts and connect them to the frontend.

 ### Step 1: Create Smart Contracts